ShanThatos/numblitz-app/README.md

 # NumBlitz Expo React Native App

-Wooo this has got to be the done.
+Wooo this has got to be the one.
 I'm super proud of how this turned out.
 Supabase client libraries are incredible.